wolberine/docs/markdown/reference/dash/sdk.md

 #### .Hologram(credentials, network, message_mode, authentication)

-Constructor/init function.

-The constructor is responsible for initializing many of SDK components selected by the user.
+The `Hologram` constructor is responsible for initializing many of SDK components selected by the user.
 All of this is done by specifying the string names in each argument except the `Credentials` object.

 **Parameters:**